cse80/cse80.github.io/static/notes/basic_scripting.md

 # Scripting in Bash

 Scripts in bash are just text files.
-They are interpreted (not compiled), so they're easy to run and test.
-Because everything that is possible in a script is also possible at the command line, I encourage you to try stuff out and test it.
+They are interpreted (not compiled), so they're easy to run and test because you can make a quick change and test it out easily.
+Because everything that is possible in a script is also possible at the command line, I encourage you to try stuff out on the command line first, then throw it into a script when you're confident.

 ## Creating a shell script